Utah LLC Annual Report (2025 Guide)

 Does Utah require Annual Renewals?

-Yes.
-Utah requires every LLC (Limited Liability Company) to file Annual Reports every year.
+Yes, Utah requires every LLC to file an Annual Report every year.

 How much does it cost to file a Utah Annual Report?